 • Results from cognitive tests or memory tasks

 • Data collected through wearable-devices including thinking tasks, changes in movement.

 How we use your data

 If you agree to participate in the GMR we will process your data for the purpose of the research as explained in the Participant Information Sheet.
 Research is a task we perform in the public interest.
 Your information may also be used for further research where this is in the public interest or where necessary for the purposes of our legitimate interests.

 As explained further in the Participant Information Sheet, you may change your mind about taking part in the GMR at any time by contacting us at email@example.com.
 Please note that if you decide to no longer participate this will not affect the lawfulness of any previous data processing in the context of the GMR or any further research activities, and data collected before you withdraw from the GMR may continue to be used for research purposes.

-In addition, if you have consented to receive marketing communications from us or our partners we will use your data to contact you about studies, trials and/or events related to dementia and brain health research which you may be interested in.
+In addition, if you have consented to receive marketing communications from us or our partners we will use your data to contact you about events related to dementia and brain health research which you may be interested in.
 Communications may be sent to you by post or by email, depending on the consent that you have provided and the preferences you have expressed.
-You can withdraw your consent to receive such communications at any time by contacting email@example.com.
+You can withdraw your consent to receive such communications at any time by contacting firstname.lastname@example.org.
 If you withdraw your consent, we will stop the processing as soon as we can.
 However, this will not affect the lawfulness of any processing carried out before your withdrawal of consent.